Recovered Bomellida Document Archives

 DATE: January 11, 1962

 Observation teams report a negligible turnout for the January 10th debut.
-Public awareness surveys conducted at the street level indicate a widespread lack of understanding regarding the "Good Sugary Giving" protocols.
+Public awareness surveys indicate a widespread lack of information regarding the holiday.

-The committee notes that the abbreviated four-month window between the October 23rd proposal and the January 10th observance provided insufficient time for municipal advertising to penetrate the public consciousness.
-Most residents interviewed mistook the commemorative banners for leftover holiday decorations or commercial advertisements.
-The "pilot" is categorized as a logistical failure due to the compressed preparation timeline.
+The committee notes that the abbreviated window between the October 23rd proposal and the January 10th observance provided insufficient time for awareness to penetrate the public consciousness.

 Page Number: 5